Towards Defending Multiple $\ell_p$-norm Bounded Adversarial Perturbations via Gated Batch Normalization: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have achieved remarkable performance across a wide areas of applications~\citep{Krizhevsky2012ImageNet,bahdanau2014neural,Hinton2012Deep}, but they are susceptible to \emph{adversarial examples} \citep{szegedy2013intriguing}.
-These elaborately designed perturbations are imperceptible to humans but can easily lead DNNs to wrong predictions, threatening both digital and physical deep learning applications \citep{kurakin2016adversarial,Liu2019Perceptual}.
+Deep neural networks (DNNs) have achieved significant progress across a wide area of applications~\citep{Krizhevsky2012ImageNet,bahdanau2014neural,Hinton2012Deep}.
+However, they are susceptible to \emph{adversarial examples}~\citep{szegedy2013intriguing,goodfellow6572explaining}.
+These attacks are generated by adding human-imperceptible perturbations (often measured by $\ell_p$-norms such as $\ell_1$, $\ell_2$, and $\ell_{\infty}$), which could easily mislead DNNs to wrong predictions leading to potential safety threats \citep{kurakin2016adversarial,Liu2019Perceptual,Liu2020Spatiotemporal}.

-To improve model robustness against adversarial perturbations, a number of \emph{adversarial defense} methods have been proposed~\citep{Papernot2015Distillation,Engstrom2018Evaluating,goodfellow6572explaining}.
-Many of these defense methods are based on adversarial training \citep{goodfellow6572explaining,madry2017towards}, which augment training data with adversarial examples.
-However, most adversarial defenses are designed to counteract a single type of perturbation (\eg, small $\ell_{\infty}$-noise)~\citep{madry2017towards,alexey2017adversarialmachine,dong2017boosting}.
-These defenses offer no guarantees for other perturbations (\eg, $\ell_1$, $\ell_2$), and sometimes even increase model vulnerability \citep{kang2019testing,Tramer2019Adversarial}.
-To address this problem, other adversarial training strategies have been proposed with the goal of simultaneously achieving robustness against multiple types of attacks, \ie, $\ell_{\infty}$, $\ell_1$, and $\ell_2$ attacks \citep{Tramer2019Adversarial,Maini2020adversarial}.
+To improve model robustness against adversarial perturbations, a long line of \emph{adversarial defense} methods have been proposed~\citep{Papernot2015Distillation,Engstrom2018Evaluating,goodfellow6572explaining,zhang2020interpreting}.
+Currently, most adversarial defenses are designed to counteract a single type of perturbation (\eg, small $\ell_{\infty}$-norm bounded noise)~\citep{madry2017towards,alexey2017adversarialmachine,dong2017boosting}.
+These defenses offer no guarantees for other $\ell_p$-norm adversarial perturbations (\eg, $\ell_1$, $\ell_2$), and sometimes even increase model vulnerability to them~\citep{kang2019testing,Tramer2019Adversarial}.
+However, adversaries are not designated to generate individual-specific perturbation types and are likely to create multiple perturbations to attack the victim model in practice.
+To address this problem, other adversarial defense strategies have been proposed, with the goal of simultaneously achieving robustness against multiple $\ell_p$ bounded attacks, \ie, $\ell_{\infty}$, $\ell_1$, and $\ell_2$ attacks \cite{Tramer2019Adversarial,Maini2020adversarial}.
 Although these methods improve overall model robustness against adversarial attacks in multiple $\ell_p$ balls, the performance for each individual perturbation type is still far from satisfactory.

-In this work, we propose the multi-domain hypothesis, which states that different types of adversarial perturbation arise in different domains, and thus have separable characteristics.
-Training on data from multiple domains can be regarded as solving the invariant risk minimization problem \citep{2020Invariant}, in which an invariant predictor is learnt to achieve the minimum risk for different environments.
-For a deep learning model, instance-related knowledge can be stored in the weight matrix of each layer, whereas domain-related knowledge can be represented by the batch normalization (BN) layer statistics \citep{Li2017revisiting}.